“The people possess far more intelligence than is currently developed.”

 The second, the fallback position, is the introduction of a universal minimum wage, the conversion of the role of the individual from that of active producer and consumer to that of almost solely passive consumer and voter.
-At the heart of this effort has been the so called New World Order, the one world government, the morphing of the role of government from that of manager to that of owner, the shift of power from the Noble Houses, the wealthy elite and nation states, to a single global bureaucracy and to bureaucrats.
+At the heart of this effort has been the so-called New World Order, the one-world government, the morphing of the role of government from that of the manager to that of the owner, the shift of power from the Noble Houses, the wealthy elite, and nation-states, to a single global bureaucracy and to bureaucrats.
 This too has failed, as evidenced by the Brexit vote and subsequent US presidential election of 2016 and its results, and the French vote which in time will most likely prove to have been stolen from the conservative through fraudulent voting methods.

 To their credit, the elites and governments of the IR World have correctly seen entrepreneurship and massive supports for entrepreneurship as the only answer for a post-IR World.
 However, while having seen the solution, the application of government and private sector resources has done little, if not nothing at all, but further the problem.
 At the heart of this failure is a failure to understand the models now being employed for startup companies, but more for investment, are themselves heavily rooted in the IR World.

 While entrepreneurship, dramatically increasing entrepreneurial investing, is the only answer, what is required are modified and new models of entrepreneurial investment which take into account the interacting forces now at play between four massive new realities of the post-IR World: